The new South Australian

 Two years ago, the Milang Railway Museum decided to celebrate the history of the State’s Light Railways by constructing a permanent display.
 It received the support of the Light Railway Research Society of Australia and of History SA with the result that the new Centre is now complete.
 We hope that it will draw visitors from both Adelaide and interstate.
 Opening hours are the same as the Museum; noon to 4pm on Saturdays and Sundays.

 What is a Light Railway?

-Currently we have three historic locomotives on display.
+Currently we have three historic locomotives and two section cars on display.

 The jetty tractor has a Fordson prime mover manufactured at Dagenham, Essex, UK in 1940.
 It was then exported to Australia and was converted to a rail tractor by the Malcolm Moore Company, Melbourne in 1942 using a chassis dated around 1923.
 It was sold to the Adelaide Cement Company who used it at their Klein Point quarry on the lower Yorke Peninsula.In March 1954.
 Then it was sold to the South Australian Harbours Board for use at the Port Price jetty on the upper Yorke Peninsula and was donated to the Port Dock Railway Museum on 18th Dec 1971.

 The National Railway Museum loaned the jetty tractor to the Port Milang Railway Museum, with the jetty wagon, on 19th August 2014.
 Both have been restored and the jetty tractor can now be started and run on its short length of 3' 6" track.

 Within the building we have erected 12 storyboards which tell the history of the main types of lower light railway which operated in South Australia.
 In front of each there is a model wagon to illustrate the kind of rolling stock which ran on those railways.